The Pilgrim's Progress (film): Plot

 In the realm of Apollon, beyond the garden of four rivers and within the region of Abaddon, lies the ancient city of Not-Cursed.
 Here, Apollyon, the master of corruption, keeps a watchful eye on his workers.

 One day, an employer notices the disappearance of an employee and immediately reports it to his superior.
 Upon investigating the missing worker's home, they discover strange drawings—both unsettling and hopeful.
 Christian, another worker, learns that the missing man is named Faithful and that he has left for the Celestial City, a place beyond the borders.

 That night, Christian is haunted by a nightmare.
 He turns to a book he found in Faithful’s office and becomes utterly captivated by its words.
 Convinced of its truth, he warns his family of the city’s impending destruction and urges them to flee with him.
 His wife, however, dismisses the book as mere fiction and refuses to leave.
 Heartbroken but resolute, Christian sets out on the same path Faithful took.

 Along the way, Christian encounters Evangelist, who encourages him to press forward without turning aside.
 He then meets Pliable, a man eager to follow him, enticed by the promise of wonders.
 However, when they fall into the Swamp of Despondency, Pliable loses heart and abandons the journey.
-Christian is rescued by a man named "You Called," who warns him that more hardships lie ahead.
+Christian is rescued by a man named Help, who warns him that more hardships lie ahead.

 Deeper in the forest, Christian meets a man with a top hat called Worldly Wiseman, who conjures illusions of wealth and ease.
 He misleads Christian to the village of Morality, where the rigid Law of Moses reigns.
 Overwhelmed by the impossibility of obeying its countless rules, Christian despairs.
 Evangelist intervenes, explaining that the law cannot save him or lead him to the Celestial City.
 The enraged villagers attempt to capture them, but they escape.

 Continuing on his path, Christian is attacked by bats but is saved by the Gatekeeper.
 That night, fireflies guide him to the Interpreter’s house, where she teaches him that all who follow the path of light will be protected if they persevere.